Become a Client

 4) Make sure you know the location of our office.

 Once we've set an appointment date and time, please be diligent to keep the appointment - or let me know otherwise as soon as possible.
-It is not our practice to make reminder phone calls.

 Step Two